--Population Studies and Health of Displaced Minorities in East Asia prior to the formation of the Supervisory Committee) before courses begin each semester.
+The courses that will constitute the program of study for MA students must receive preliminary approval by their Supervisory Committee Chair (or the Program's Director of Graduate Studies prior to the formation of the Supervisory Committee) before courses begin each semester.
 To receive approval the student must complete the Asian Studies Semester Course Review Form in consultation with the forementioned, then submit it to the Asian Studies Academic Advisor before the ADD/DROP deadline on the 2nd Friday of the semester.